 - Step-by-step cooking instructions.

-- The block of personalization features (own cookbooks and recipes, ability to add comments and bookmarks).
+- A block of personalization features ( recipes, the option to add comments, and bookmarks).

 - Searching and filtering features.

 However, what technologies do you need to implement these features?
 Let’s find out!